facelessuser/FuzzyFileNav/docs/index.md

-# FuzzyFileNav
+# FuzzyFileNav {: .doctitle}
+A file navigation system for Sublime Text.
+{: .doctitle-info}

+---

+#Overview
-Fuzzy File Nav is a simple plugin that allows for quick navigation of the file system from the quick panel.
+FuzzyFileNav is a simple plugin that allows for quick navigation of the file system from the quick panel.
 It also allows for deletion, copying, moving, and creation of files and folders.

 # Installation
 It is recommended to use [Package Control](https://sublime.wbond.net/)